 In our Women Who Inspire series, we’ll be talking to influential women who are making a difference in their communities and the world at large.
 Through their leadership, we are inspired to do better, work smarter, and continue to create opportunities for women in STEM.

-With a 15-year tenure at AT&T and its predecessor companies, Jennifer Van Buskirk is currently the President of the Northeast Region in AT&T's Entertainment Group.
+With over 15 years at AT&T, Jennifer Van Buskirk acts as SVP of our Operations team.
 With numerous industry awards under her belt, Jennifer is a proven leader who embraces change and energizes people to stay motivated.
 Take a look at her journey as a woman in tech, and utilize her advice to start a STEM career of your own.

 What do you most love about your field and your job?